-We have a primary distribution center, warehouse and packing facility located in Salinas, California and a service center and distribution depot in Los Angeles, California.
+We have a primary distribution center, warehouse and packing facility located in Salinas, California and a warehouse depot in Los Angeles, California.
 We provide physical warehousing and delivery to retail dispensary customers throughout the State of California for our manufactured products as well as third party branded products distributed on behalf of other licensed product manufacturers.
-Deliveries are made daily to over 80% of the licensed dispensaries in California utilizing a fleet of 21 owned and leased vehicles.
+Deliveries are made daily to over 80% of the licensed dispensaries in California utilizing a fleet of 20 owned and leased vehicles.
 We provide warehousing, delivery, customer service and collection services for select third-party brands.
-We will increase our fleet of vehicles as necessary to meet delivery requirements from increased proprietary and third-party brand sales.